#[repr(C)]pub struct Color {

 Full intensity green with no red or blue components, fully opaque.

-Sourcepub const BLUE: Color
+Sourcepub const BLUE: Self

-pub const BLUE: Color
+pub const BLUE: Self

 Pure blue color (0, 0, 1, 1).